What is your name and what city do you rep?

 Where do we find you music / music projects?

-You can find my music on all digital streaming platforms.
+You can find my music on all streaming platforms, Spotify, Apple Music, Soundcloud and Youtube.
+All under Jada Hope.

 Any last words for the readers?